Stretcher or Strainer

 This synthetic canvas has a smooth consistent weave with good strength and optimum archival qualities.

+Note: We only use stainless-steel staples in our stretched canvases.
 Some aficionados swear by the traditional copper tacks.
 There are some respected conservators that say they are indeed better.
 For the rest of us, there's the new-age and entirely satisfactory staple.
-Now, if you have any old canvases hanging around, you can easily see that they are very susceptible to rust, even if they are zinc-coated.
+However, if you have any old canvases hanging around, you can easily see that they are very susceptible to rust, even if they are zinc-coated.
 For that reason, we only use stainless-steel staples on our canvas products.

 - Raw Umber